-Announcing the agenda for TechCrunch’s Battlefield Australia, Sydney Nov 16
+Announcing the agenda for TechCrunch’s Startup Battlefield Australia, Sydney Nov 16

 Startup Battlefield Session 1

-Judges: Wesley Chan (Felicis Ventures), Avichal Garg (Y Combinator), Dean McEvoy (TechSydney), Elaine Stead (Blue Sky) and Catriona Wallace (Flamingo)
+Judges: Wesley Chan (Felicis Ventures), Avichal Garg (Y Combinator), Dean McEvoy (TechSydney), Elaine Stead (Blue Sky), Catriona Wallace (Flamingo)

 10:30 AM – 10:50 AM